 I think it’s fair to say that education makes a single individual a better person.
-You can debate whether it would make you more money, get you a better job, or how much it will actually improve your day-to-day life, but it’s hard to argue that any form of education is going to make that one individual worse.
+You can debate why education is important: whether it would make you more money, get you a better job, or how much it will actually improve your day-to-day life, but it’s hard to argue that any form of education is going to make that one individual worse.

 So, if you apply that thought to a larger group of humans, you now have a big group of individuals whose individual lives have improved.
-But, does it have any trickle effect into the society in which these individuals live, rather than just the individuals?
+But, why is education important to society as a whole in terms of trickle effect into the society in which these individuals live, rather than just the individuals?

 At Kaleidoscope, we fully and whole-heartedly believe this to be true.